-Comparison of the three models (Table 2) indicated no support for differentiating the survivorships of breeding and loafing birds (model 3 in Table 2), though it did support separate survivorships for years (model 1 in Table 2).
-However, one of the estimated survivorships in this model was nonsense, so the best sensible model was one with a constant survivorship for all years and both breeding and loafing birds (model 2 in Table 2).
-Estimated survivorship was 0.92 (95%confidence interval 0.90-0.93) which is higher than estimated last year (0.89, 95% confidence interval 0.86-0.91, Parker et al. 2022).
+Comparison of three models for estimating survivorship (Table 2) indicated no support for differentiating the survivorships of breeding and loafing birds (model 3 in Table 2), though it did support separate survivorships for years (model 1 in Table 2).
+However, one of the estimated survivorships in this model had confidence intervals of 0 and 1, so the best plausible model was one with a constant survivorship for all years and both breeding and loafing birds (model 2 in Table 2).
+Estimated survivorship was 0.92 (95% confidence interval 0.90-0.93) which is higher than estimated last year (0.89, 95% confidence interval 0.86-0.91, Parker et al. 2022).

 Table 2.
 Model selection table for three models of white-capped albatross survival.
-All models have detectability's andtransitions that vary with both state (loafing/nesting) and time.
+All models have detectability's and transitions that vary with both state (loafing/nesting) and time.